jmiba/ai-service-chatbot/README.md

 We ship a `docker-compose.yaml` that runs three services:

 - `chatbot`: the Streamlit UI (builds the local app and exposes `8501`)
-- `scraper-cron`: a sidecar that runs `python scripts/cli_scrape.py --mode both` every 12 hours so the knowledge base stays fresh without systemd timers
+- `scraper-cron`: a sidecar that runs `scripts/run_scraper_cron.sh` every 12 hours so the knowledge base stays fresh without systemd timers
 - `autoheal`: optional watchdog that restarts unhealthy containers

 1. Build the image (Docker or Podman both work):